 If you will be away for the entire winter season, think of weather-related hazards.
 Depending on the climate of the location, you need to consider flooding.
 To prevent havoc, in case of flooding, place items on pallets and seal any gaps on basement windows, doorways, and bulkheads.
 If the area experiences strong winds, hire a tree service to maintain the trees in your yard.
 A reputable company should remove dead trees and trim overgrown branches.

 Burglars are always targeting unoccupied homes.
 Numerous cases of burglary happen when occupants are away.
-Eliminate tell-tale signs of unoccupied homes such as uncollected mail, unmaintained lawn, and unlit driveways.
+Eliminate tell-tale signs of unoccupied homes such as uncollected mail, unmaintained lawns, and unlit driveways.
 These are the clues that thieves look at when targeting households for theft.

 5. Property management

 Even in your absence, your property needs maintenance.
 Hire a property management company that can ensure that your property is maintained properly.
 They can help keep systems such as air conditioning in good repair.
-Additionally, keep your home looking “occupied” by installing timers for lights and discounting mail and newspaper delivery.
+Additionally, keep your home looking “occupied” by discounting mail and newspaper delivery and installing timers for lights.

 You will have peace of mind knowing that you have made the necessary preparations to protect your vacation home.